 The following covariates were included in the multiple regression analyses for all outcome variables: patient gender (test variable: male, female; control variable: unknown); patient age group at the index date (test variable: <18; control variable: 18 and over); main prescriber (test variables: dermatologist, ENT specialist, pediatrician, pulmonologist, internal medicine specialist, other specialty; control variable: primary care physician).
 The following covariates were included in relevant regression analyses only: asthma status at the index date (test variable: asthma at the index date; control variable: no asthma at the index date; this was only used in analyses of AR progression); the severity of AR before the index date (as measured by the number of AR prescriptions in the year before the index date; this was only used in analyses of asthma onset and progression); and the length of the analytical time period (in days; this was only used in the logistic regression for asthma occurrence because the value was not standardized for all patients, and patients with a longer time period had a higher probability of developing asthma).

+Matching procedures

+During the matching process, it was ensured that each SLIT patient was matched to an identical number of Control patients as the other SLIT patients and that no Control patient (of whom each could have more than one potential index date) was included twice or contributed more than one index date.
+To this end, each SLIT patient was matched to a (Control patient) index date, the information was stored and all index dates of the selected Control patient were removed from the list of potential index dates for matching.
+Once the first run (one match per SLIT patient) was completed, a second run was started.
+When no suitable match could be found for a SLIT patient, the matching process was stopped, the results of that particular run discarded and the matches of all previous runs (25 runs in total) used for the final analyses.